 Creatives tend to lack focus and direction.
 Do you ever feel like this?
-I need to create things, hunt for the perfect piece to paint, then there’s painting the furniture, staging the furniture, taking photos of the furniture and I gotta blog about it… BLOG?
+I need to create things, hunt for the perfect piece to paint, then there’s painting the furniture, staging the furniture, taking photos of the furniture, and I gotta blog about it… BLOG?
 I don’t even have a blog.
 Don’t I need a website for that?
 Shouldn’t I be emailing too?
 Meltdown!
 ALL THE THINGS!
 Right?
-Do I need a camera or can I just use my phone?
+Do I need a camera, or can I use my phone?

 I’m convinced that creatives are hardwired to have endless creative ideas because our minds never shut down.
 You can call it a BLESSING or a curse.

-We need clear directions, a way to get focused and get back on track from all the ideas in our head.
+We need clear directions, a way to get focused and get back on track from all the ideas in our heads.

-We need to focus on one thing at a time so we don’t feel like a tire spinning in the mud.
-You just can’t get good traction without a clear focus and it’s crucial to growing an online furniture painting business.
+We need to focus on one thing at a time, so we don’t feel like a tire spinning in the mud.
+You can’t get good traction without a clear focus, and it’s crucial to growing an online furniture painting business.